grosser/gettext_i18n_rails/Readme.md

   //= require_tree ./locale
   //= require gettext/all

-#### Conflicts with `underscore.js`
+#### Avoiding conflicts with other libraries

-Notice that using `_` as the gettext function conflicts with the 'underscore.js' library wich also uses `_`.
-For the time being the conflict should be solved on the underscore.js side, until we work on a better coffee parser that can be configured to use a different function name.
+The default function name is '__' to avoid conflicts with 'underscore.js' but you can instruct the javascript and coffeescript parser to look for a different function by redefining the js_gettext_function method in the gettext namespace in a file like:

+lib/tasks/gettext.rake:

+  namespace :gettext do
+    def js_gettext_function
+      '_' #just revert to the traditional underscore. end end

 [Contributors](http://github.com/grosser/gettext_i18n_rails/contributors)
 ======